-Many JBL speakers, including the Xtreme 2, have a light that flashes red when the battery is almost out of power.
-In the case of the JBL Xtreme 2, we find this lamp in the battery gauge on the front of the speaker’s base.
-Sometimes though, this red light blinks for long periods as you play the speaker.
-E.g. It starts flashing during play and does not stop, even when you connect a charger.
-Thus in this post, we offer reasons that red light blinking happens on the JBL Xtreme 2 speaker.
-Then we give possible fixes for this common problem.
+Many JBL speakers, including the Xtreme 2, have a red light blinking when the battery is almost dead.
+We find this lamp in the battery gauge on the front of the speaker’s base.
+Sometimes though, this light blinks for long periods as you play the speaker.
+E.g. It starts flashing and does not stop, even when you connect a charger.
+This is a problem.
+Thus in this post, we offer reasons why this happens.
+Then we give possible fixes.

 JBL Xtreme 2 Red Light Blinking, Reasons and Fixes